10 Year Old is Angry at Homeschooling: Learning Disability?

 We took him out of school because we were dragging him there crying and picking him up upset or in trouble.
 He began to be labeled as a trouble maker, we gave him 8 months, it was bad from the end of his first week in school.
 The staff said we know he's bright, but he won't do the work, he just refuses, sits under the table or will sit in the book corner.
 They couldn't make him work.
 The only time he enjoyed it was playtime, story time and when they were able to play in class.

-It is still like this now, if he is happy what he is doing fine, if a demand is made of him, let battle commence.
+It is still like this now.
+If he is happy with what he is doing, he's fine.
+If a demand is made of him that he doesn't want, let battle commence.
 He can be very impatient with us & DD, quick to flare up.
 He will take himself off to his room or outside when he is very cross, eventually drifts back and is OK.